zhou436/yijunzhou.net/content/authors/admin/_index.md

 - Visitors
 ---

-Yijun Zhou is a PhD Candidate in Biomechanics at the Uppsala University.
-His research interests include numerical optimization and the related inverse problems.
+I am Yijun Zhou, a PhD Candidate in Biomechanics at the Uppsala University.
+My research interests include numerical optimization and the relative inverse problems.